Canva home

 What is a Block Diagram?

 A block diagram is a simplified visual representation of a complex system or process using interconnected blocks, arrows, and lines.
 It is mostly used in engineering, hardware, and software tools.
-Block diagrams simplify workflows, organize processes, or showcase relationships between different systems.
+Block diagrams simplify workflows, organize processes, or showcase relationships between different systems, making them a useful addition to an SRS document(opens in a new tab or window).

 Block diagrams for easy data visualization and organization